 What does it mean to be “advanced”?

-According to Merriam-Webster, advanced can mean “greatly developed beyond an initial stage” as well as “being beyond the elementary or introductory.”
+According to Merriam-Webster, advanced is defined as “greatly developed beyond an initial stage” as well as “being beyond the elementary or introductory.”

 Applied to bodybuilding, an individual who could be considered “advanced” is some who: